LearnOnDemandSystems/docs/lod/instruction-source.md

 - [Azure DevOps (ADO)](#azure-devops)
 - [GitHub](#github)

-Your repository will need a .md file that defines the lab content in Markdown.
+Your repository will need a markdown (.md) file that defines the lab content in Markdown.
 This file will contain the lab instructions for your lab, formatted in Markdown.

 > [!KNOWLEDGE] Any images that are used in the instructions need to be at the same level in the repository as the .md file, or in a folder that is at the same level as the .md file.
 If your images are not structured like this, they will not display correctly in labs.